 NATO/EU/Other Offers of Civilian Training.
 As noted above, all NATO countries have now agreed to train the ISF through the NTM-I, as well as to contribute funds or equipment.
 Several NATO countries and others are offering to train not only Iraqi security but also civilian personnel.
 In addition to the security training offers discussed above, European Union (EU) leaders have offered to help train Iraqi police, administrators, and judges outside Iraq.
-At the June 22, 2005 Brussels conference discussed above, the EU pledged a \$130 million package to help Iraq write its permanent constitution and reform government ministries; Norway offered energy sector cooperation, and Turkey offered to conduct seminars on democracy for Iraqis.
-Japan has made a similar offer on constitutional drafting, and Malaysia has offered to train Iraqi civil servants.
+At the June 22, 2005 Brussels conference discussed above, the EU pledged a \$130 million package to help Iraq write its permanent constitution and reform government ministries.
 The FY2005 supplemental appropriations (P.L.
-109-13) provides \$99 million to set up a regional counterterrorism center in Jordan to train Iraqi security personnel and civil servants.
+109-13) provides \$99 million to set up a regional counter-terrorism center in Jordan to train Iraqi security personnel and civil servants.